ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/PagePoolClear.md

 For Lucee compat right now.

+We'll see if we need to do anything else.

 ## Method Signature

 ```
 PagePoolClear()
 ```

 ### Arguments

 This function does not accept any arguments

 ## Examples